SeBrul/AutonomousFlightEngineer_ND/README.md

 ---
 ## Putting It Together
 In the motion planning script, all these methods are applied.
 First, two random coordinates are calculated, a start and a goal point.
-Then a path is calculated based on the **medial axis** transform and **A^* ** algorithm, the path is pruned down, and the coordinates are commanded to the drone one by one, as soon as the drone reaches the next point.
+Then a path is calculated based on the **medial axis** transform and A\* algorithm, the path is pruned down, and the coordinates are commanded to the drone one by one, as soon as the drone reaches the next point.

 <img src="/images/drone_motion_planning_full.gif" width="600">